The NCTE Executive Committee reaffirmed this guideline in November 2012.

 A Program of Action

-Procedures for Book Selection
+Procedures for Text Selection

 Although one may defend the freedom to read without reservation as one of the hallmarks of a free society, there is no substitute for informed, professional, and qualified book selection.
-English teachers are better qualified to choose and recommend books for their classes than persons not prepared in the field.
+English teachers are typically better qualified to choose and recommend texts for their classes than persons not prepared in the field.
 Nevertheless, administrators have certain legal and professional responsibilities.
-For these reasons and as a matter of professional courtesy, they should be kept informed about the criteria and the procedures used by English teachers in selecting books and the titles of the books used.
+For these reasons and as a matter of professional courtesy, they should be kept informed about the criteria and the procedures used by English teachers in selecting books and the titles of the texts used.

 Operating within such a policy, the English department should take the following steps: